-Boot Settings Screen
+Boot Settings screen

-boot settings screen Menu Item Description Boot Mode Allows you to set the boot mode of the system.
+Menu item Description Boot Mode Allows you to set the boot mode of the system.
 CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode.
 If the operating system supports UEFI, you can set this option to UEFI.
 Setting this field to BIOS allows compatibility with non-UEFI operating systems.
 By default, the Boot Mode option is set to BIOS .
 NOTE: Setting this field to UEFI disables BIOS Boot Settings menu.
 Setting this field to BIOS disables the UEFI Boot Settings menu.
 Boot Sequence Retry Allows you to enable or disable the boot sequence retry feature.
 If this field is enabled and the system fails to boot, the system reattempts the boot sequence after 30 seconds.
 By default, the Boot Sequence Retry option is set to Disabled .
 BIOS Boot Settings Allows you to enable or disable BIOS Boot options.
 NOTE: This option is enabled only if the boot mode is BIOS.
 UEFI Boot Settings Allows you to enable or disable UEFI Boot options.
 The Boot options include IPv4 PXE and IPv6 PXE .
 By default, the UEFI PXE boot protocol is set to IPv4 .
 NOTE: This option is enabled only if the boot mode is UEFI.
 One-Time Boot Allows you to enable or disable a one-time boot from a selected device.

+Integrated Devices screen

-Integrated Device es Screen Menu Item Description User Accessible USB Ports Allows you enable or disable the user accessible USB ports.
+Menu item Description User Accessible USB Ports Allows you enable or disable the user accessible USB ports.
 Selecting Only Back Ports On disables the front USB ports and selecting All Ports Off disables both front and back USB ports.
 By default, the User Accessible USB Ports option is set to All Ports On .
 Internal USB Port Allows you to enable or disable the internal USB port.
 By default, the Internal USB Port option is set to On .
 Embedded NIC1 and NIC2 Allows you to enable or disable the embedded network interface cards 1 and 2.
 By default, the Integrated Network Card 1 option is set to Enabled .
 OS Watchdog Timer Allows you to enable or disable the OS watchdog timer.
 When this field is enabled, the operating system initializes the timer and the OS watchdog timer helps in recovering the operating system.
-By default, the OS Watchdog Timer option is set to Disabled.

-Embedded VideoAllows you to enable or disable the Embedded Video Controller.
-By default, the embedded video controller is Enabled.
+By default, the OS Watchdog Timer option is set to Disabled .
+Embedded Video Controller Allows you to enable or disable the Embedded Video Controller .
+By default, the embedded video controller is Enabled .

-Menu Item Description SR-IOV Global Enable Allows you to enable or disable the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
-By default, the SR-IOV Global Enable option is set to Disabled .
 Memory Mapped I/O above 4GB Allows you to enable support for PCIe devices that require large amounts of memory.
 By default, the option is set to Enabled .
 Slot Disablement Allows you to enable or disable available PCIe slots on your system.
 The Slot Disablement feature controls the configuration of PCIe cards installed in the specified slot.
-CAUTION: Slot disablement must be used only when the installed peripheral

-Card is preventing booting into the Operating System or causing delays in system startup.
+CAUTION: Slot disablement must be used only when the installed peripheral card is preventing booting into the Operating System or causing delays in system startup.
 If the slot is disabled, both the Option ROM and UEFI driver are disabled.

-Serial Communications Screen
+Serial Communications screen